4046 SUPER VCO info page.

 PINHEADERS:

-Below are two pictures showing how the pinheaders connect the board together.
+Below are two pictures showing how the pinheaders connect the boards together.
 Each of the PCBs has a number of small and long pinheaders and with each pinheader there's a text indicating on which side of the PCB it should be mounted.
 BE ACCURATE HERE because once soldered in, these are impossible to desolder without making a mess of the PCB.

 The top PCB (Control Board) only has pinheaders at the bottom side.
 The middle PCB (board 2 Main Oscillator) obviously has pinheaders on both sides and the third PCB (Board 3 Sub Oscillator) only has pinheaders on the component side.
 It doesn't matter where you use male and where you use female pinheaders as long as you use opposing genders for opposing positions so they fit together.
 It's all pretty obvious stuff.
+Just use your common sense.

 Make sure you fit the first two boards together with the pinheaders inbetween to make it all fit, and secure it with paper masking tape before soldering everything in place.
 Then do the same with the 2nd and 3rd PCBs.
+In the picture below I pulled the boards appart so you can better see the pinheaders.

-The finished product:
+The finished product.

 TRIMMERS: